Inheritance Tax and ISAs: A Guide for UK Homeowners

 Named beneficiaries play a crucial role in the transfer of ISAs following the death of the account holder.
 If a beneficiary is named on the ISA, it typically allows for a more straightforward transfer process.
 It’s essential to understand that the tax implications can vary significantly based on the type of ISA and the beneficiary’s circumstances.

-For instance, if the ISA is a cash ISA and the beneficiary is a spouse or civil partner, there may be more favorable tax treatment available, such as the ability to inherit the ISA tax-free status.
+For instance, if the ISA is a cash ISA and the beneficiary is a spouse or civil partner, there may be more favorable tax treatment available, such as the ability to inherit the ISA outside the scope of IHT status.

 Transfer of ISAs to Beneficiaries